 Some patients require special care when they arrive at Shepherd Center due to complications resulting from spinal cord injury, brain injury or a neuromuscular disorder.
 It is critical that all secondary conditions be fully addressed before a patient begins rigorous rehabilitation.

-Shepherd Center’s Medical/Surgical Unit is equipped to treat patients who require medical or surgical interventions due to secondary complications resulting from an injury or degenerative disease.
+Shepherd Center’s facilities are equipped to treat patients who require medical or surgical interventions due to secondary complications resulting from an injury or degenerative disease.
+We have an Intensive Care Unit (ICU) for patients who require a higher level of care.

 Specialty services include the treatment of: